zepinglee/citeproc-js/manual/citeproc-doc.rst

 !!!!!!!!!!!!!!!!

-The ``makeBibliography()`` command accepts one optional argument, which is a nested Javascript object that may contain *one of* the objects ``select``, ``include`` or ``exclude``, and optionally an additional  ``quash`` object.
+The ``makeBibliography()`` command accepts one optional argument, which is a nested JavaScript object that may contain *one of* the objects ``select``, ``include`` or ``exclude``, and optionally an additional  ``quash`` object.
 Each of these four objects is an array containing one or more objects with ``field`` and ``value``